-4. REASONS FOR THE OFFER; ESTIMATED NET PROCEEDS AND TOTAL EXPENSES include those reasons here and then also complete (ii) and (iii) below.) (ii) Estimated net proceeds: [] (If proceeds are intended for more than one use will need to split out and present in order of priority.
-If proceeds insufficient to fund all proposed uses state amount and sources of other funding.) (iii) Estimated total expenses: [] [Expenses are required to be broken down into each principal intended "use" and presented in order of priority of such "uses".]
-YIEL D (Fixed Rate Notes only) []
+4. REASONS FOR THE OFFER; ESTIMATED NET PROCEEDS AND TOTAL EXPENSES include those reasons here and then also complete (ii) and (iii) below.) (ii) Estimated net proceed [] (If proceeds are intended for more than one use will need to split out and present in order of priority.
+If proceeds insufficient to fund all proposed uses state amount and sources of other funding.) (iii) Estimated total expens s: [] [Expenses are required to be broken down into each principal intended "use" and presented in order of priority of such "uses".]
+YIELD (Fixed Rate Notes or) []